 But here’s the thing.
-It simply CANNOT happen without this one small-company and their patent-protected technology...
+It simply CANNOT happen without this one small company and their patent-protected technology.

-Listen... if you want to buy Intel to take advantage of this you can.
+Listen... if you want to buy Intel to take advantage of this, you can.

 But the real money is in the smaller company that’s providing the technology that makes these chips possible.

-Because I believe their technology won’t just be used by Intel... but by virtually every chip making company around the world.
+Because I believe their technology will be used not just by Intel... but by virtually every chip making company around the world.

-Without this small $32 company...
-Chip makers simply wouldn’t be able to efficiently bring chip manufacturing home to American shores.
+Without this small, $32 company...
+Chip makers simply wouldn’t be able to efficiently bring chip manufacturing home to American shores...

-Which is why all the big blue chip tech companies are handing this company millions upon millions of dollars.
+Which is why all the big blue chip tech firms are handing this company millions upon millions of dollars.

-This company’s revenue could increase by a record $800 million...
+This Company’s Revenue Could Increase by a Record $800 Million...

+Over the past few years, this little-known company is growing noticeably faster than the other chip equipment makers.

-Christian Schwab of Craig Hallum Capital Group told Investors Business Daily that he projects this company could see an $800 Million increase in revenue.
+In fact, Christian Schwab of Craig-Hallum Capital Group told Investor’s Business Daily that he projects this company could see an $800 million increase in revenue.